Reverse-Process Synthetic Data Generation for Math Reasoning

 Solomonoff induction, MDL, speed priors, and neural networks are all special cases of one Bayesian framework with four knobs.

-Exploring how the limited capacity of human working memory acts as a form of regularization, shaping our reasoning and potentially preventing cognitive overfitting.
+How the limited capacity of human working memory acts as regularization, shaping our reasoning and possibly preventing cognitive overfitting.

-The fundamental problem of predicting what comes next—from compression to language models
+The problem of predicting what comes next, from compression to language models